 Growing apples organically – 2017

 Growing apples is a bit problematic because they are susceptible to some nasty insect and disease problems.
 Growing apples organically is even more challenging for the exact same reason.
-And yet, my husband Bill and I have taken on that very challenge in our home orchard because we love the idea of eating apples that were grown without chemicals.
+And yet, my husband Bill and I have taken on that very challenge in our home orchard.
+Why?
+We love the idea of eating apples that were grown without chemicals.

 To grow apples conventionally, orchardists have quite the spray regimen to adhere to every few weeks.
-As a Master Gardener, I’ve learned about that routine and have to admit it’s a little scary thinking about the amount of chemicals you have to submit an apple tree to, in order to produce the “perfect” fruit.
+As a Master Gardener, I’ve learned about that routine.
+It’s a little scary thinking about the amount of chemicals you have to use, to produce the “perfect” fruit.

-When I went through my Master Gardener training back in 2002, one of the things they impressed upon us is that, if you’re not going to care for your trees to keep them healthy, don’t grow them because diseased or insect-infested trees will cause problems for those around you who are trying to grow fruit trees.
+When I went through my Master Gardener training back in 2002, we learned something important.
+If you’re not going to care for your trees to keep them healthy, don’t grow them.
+Diseased or insect-infested trees will cause problems for those around you who are trying to grow fruit trees.

-We’ve been growing apples organically for several years now and each year, we learn a little bit more about what works and what doesn’t.
+We’ve been growing apples organically for several years now.
+Each year, we learn a little bit more about what works and what doesn’t.
 Because of that, I thought you might be interested to know what our routine is each growing season.

 Remember that you can click on any photo to view a larger image.

 One thing I should clarify is that, here in Spokane, WA, we don’t have apple maggot flies (halleluia!).
-We actually live in a quarantine area, especially due to the vitally important Green Bluff fruit-growing region on the north side of town.
+We actually live in a quarantine area.
+That’s partly to protect the Green Bluff fruit-growing region on the north side of town.
 But we do have apple codling moths, and they are responsible for the horrid little worms you’ll find in apples.
 Yuck.

 The first time we have to take action is when the apple trees are blooming.
-Bill purchases and hangs a couple of apple codling moth traps, which contain a pheromone (mating hormone) and are coated with a sticky substance.
-As I’ve mentioned in past blog posts about this, the purpose of the traps isn’t to kill the moths, but rather to alert us when the moths are active in the area.
+Bill purchases and hangs a couple of apple codling moth traps.
+They contain a pheromone (mating hormone) and are coated with a sticky substance.
+The purpose of the traps isn’t to kill the moths.
+Instead, they alert us when the moths are active in the area.

 You can see a photo of a trap to the left.
-If your local garden center doesn’t carry them, do a web search on “apple codling moth trap” and you’ll find all sorts of sources for them.
+If your local garden center doesn’t carry them, do a web search on “apple codling moth trap.
+You’ll find all sorts of sources for them.

-Once we see that the moths are active AND, more importantly, once the trees have finished blooming, Bill starts spraying either a) a mixture of kaolin clay powder and water OR b) a spray containing Spinosad or c) a spray containing Bt (Bacillus thuringiensis).
-Waiting until the trees are done blooming is extremely important because Spinosad will kill the bees that are pollinating the flowers, and we certainly want to avoid that at all costs.
+When we see they’re active and the trees have finished blooming, Bill starts his spray regimen.
+He uses either a mixture of kaolin clay powder and water OR a spray containing Spinosad.
+Or he’ll use a spray containing Bt (Bacillus thuringiensis).
+Waiting until the trees are done blooming is extremely important.
+That’s because Spinosad will kill the bees that are pollinating the flowers,.
+We certainly want to avoid that at all costs.

 One of the most common brands of kaolin clay is Surround.
-An example of a ready-made spray that contains the active ingredient of Spinosad can be found by clicking on that link.
+There’s a ready-made spray that contains the active ingredient of Spinosad.
+Just click on that link.
 You can learn more about Bt by going to this link.

 Kaolin clay, Spinosad and Bt are all organic products.